Frequently Asked Questions About Tip-Over Prevention

 Q: I rent and my landlord won’t let me put a hole in the wall.
 What can I do?

 A: First, have you asked and told them why you want to put a hole in the wall?
 Provide information from the Meghan’s Hope Web site, Facebook page, and a copy of the Be With Me Just for Today blog post.
 Ask them to watch the CPSC’s YouTube video on falling furniture and TV’s.
-Ask if they are willing to accept responsibility should your child be injured or killed because they wouldn’t let you secure furniture and TV to the walls.
-Of course offer to patch any holes and paint before moving out.
-If that does not work, I say do it anyway.
-Yes, you will likely forfeit your security deposit, but that’s a lot less expensive than the cost of medical care or funeral expenses should the worst happen.

 Q: My walls don’t have wood studs in them.
 How do I safely secure things to the walls?

-A: You can use special bolts for the type of material your walls are made out of.
-These bolts come in different sizes.
-Inquire at your local hardware or home improvement store.
+Inquire at your local hardware or home improvement store if you have masonry walls or metal studs.
 A special drill bit may be required as well.
-You could also hire a professional childproofer to help you with installation. http://www.iafcs.org/findachildproofer.asp?fl=CHP
+You could also ask friends/family or hire a professional child proofer or handyman to help you with installation. http://www.iafcs.org/findachildproofer.asp?fl=CHP

-A: If providing them with the statistics and information from the Meghan’s Hope Web site, Facebook page, and Be With Me Just for Today blog post are not enough to convince them, show them the CPSC video on YouTube so they can see how fast it happens.
 Offer to do it for them or with them.
 If they still refuse, do it yourself (for a family member or friend, they won’t un-do it once it’s done!) or refuse to allow your child to go to that home/place until everything is secured.
 For child care or other facilities, you can call the regulatory agency and file a complaint or voice your concern as well, be sure to provide supporting information if you do.
+Reach out to me if you need supporting information!

 Q: Flat screen TV’s are lighter so why do they need to be secured?